Drysque/cryptio-technical-interview/README.md

     docker-compose -f docker-compose.dev.yml up

-#### Notes
+### Notes

-To switch between the environment, you wll have to rebuild, or docker-compose will up the other environment from cache
+To switch between the environments, you will have to rebuild, or docker-compose will up the other environment from cache

+    docker-compose (-f docker-compose.dev.yml) up --build